TrueBlocks/trueblocks-core/docs/content/chifra/chaindata.md

-  -w, --raw               report JSON data from the source with minimal processing -o, --cache             force the results of the query into the cache -x, --fmt string        export format, one of [none|json*|txt|csv] -v, --verbose           enable verbose (increase detail with --log_level) -h, --help              display this help screen
+  -w, --raw               report JSON data from the source with minimal processing -o, --cache             force the results of the query into the cache -x, --fmt string        export format, one of [none|json*|txt|csv] -v, --verbose           enable verbose output
+  -h, --help              display this help screen

 Notes: